-Fluorescence is the physical effect shown by some materials to absorb light of high energy (and therefore short wavelengths) and to re-emit light of lower energy (and therefore longer wavelengths), see the schematic picture.
+Fluorescence is the physical effect shown by some materials when they absorb high-energy (and therefore short wavelengths) and to re-emit light of lower energy (and therefore longer wavelengths).
+Check out the schematic picture.

-Other sources of energy may also cause the same effect, such as for example high-speed electrons for instance in cathode ray tubes.
+Other sources of energy may also cause the same effect, such as for example high-speed electrons in cathode ray tubes.

 Learn more about fluorescence

-Fluorescence should not be confused with phosphorescence that you know from your dive instruments or glow-in-the-dark toys.
-Phosphorescence has the capability to store light, and re-emitted it over a longer period of time, and is therefore not the same.
+Fluorescence should not be confused with phosphorescence that you know from your dive tech or glow-in-the-dark toys.
+Phosphorescence has the capability to store light, and re-emit it over a longer period of time, which is therefore not the same.

 The phosphor coating on the inside of cathode ray tubes and fluorescent tubes (neon lamps) provides both fluorescence as well as phosphorescence (the familiar afterglow).